beginner137/wolfram-api-mathematica-scraper/README.md

-This the script for scraping weather data using Wolfram API and Mathematica.
+Scripts for scraping weather data using Wolfram API and Mathematica.

 Wolfram has a large curated data resources, check their data repository. https://datarepository.wolframcloud.com/.